How long have you been doing web design?

 Long Answer: I get this question a lot, especially when I mention that I do web design.
 And I always give the same answer: how much does it cost to build a house?
 I mean, I can bring one in for you and take the wheels off, put it up on blocks, and you have a house!
 Or I can buy the land with the perfect view, pay an architect to draw up plans, buy the nicest finishes and fixtures and spend a fortune.

 Seriously, though, in the past our average web design project would be between $30-50K.
 We did much bigger projects and they were all custom.
-Today, however, about half of our projects are in the $3-6K range and the rest can go as high as $25K or so.
+Today, however, about half of our projects are in the $5-10K range, some are in the $20K range, and the rest can go as high as $35K or so.
 There’s a lot that goes into the price of a project – from the size, functionality, photography, writing, search engine optimization, etc. There’s no “one-size-fits-all” when it comes to web design.

 What do you think about buying WordPress themes?